Gokyo Lakes, Cho La Pass, and Three Passes Trek: Experience the Journey Beyond Everest Base Camp

 4. Off-the-Beaten-Path

-The Gokyo Lakes trek tend to be less crowded than the more popular Everest Base Camp trek.
+The Gokyo Lakes trek tends to be less crowded than the more popular Everest Base Camp trek.
+For those seeking an even more secluded experience, the Three Passes Trek, including Renjo La Pass, offers a true off-the-beaten-path adventure in the Khumbu region.

 In this trek, we briefly follow this standard 12-day Everest Base Camp Trek route then branch towards a different direction passing Cho La Pass.
 So if you want to avoid communal buzz while trekking during the peak season, the Gokyo trek provides more serene moments than just trekking to EBC.